Counselling and Psychotherapy

 I therefore have a range of experience in supporting people and helping them through challenges in their life.

-I offer a free initial telephone consultation for new clients.
-I also provide an introductory session at £40 for 50 minutes, it is important we both feel we can work together, the session allows you to ask any questions you have and I can talk you through the therapy that I offer.
+I offer a free initial telephone consultation for new clients, the session allows you to ask any questions you have and I can talk you through the therapy that I offer, it is important we both feel we can work together.

 Click below to contact me on:

 Ongoing sessions are booked for 50 minutes at £50.
-There is no fixed number of sessions, I am very flexible and this can to be discussed in your introductory session.
+There is no fixed number of sessions, I am very flexible and this can to be discussed in your first session.

 Hi, I'm Nicola Smith and I am a qualified therapist with a Post Graduate Diploma in Counselling and Psychotherapy.
 I am experienced in helping clients with anxiety, stress, depression, grief and many other issues.